 For those who plan to use their boots inbounds and out of bounds, look for something beefier that balances uphill and downhill performance.
 Weight might not be as big of a consideration for you if you are spending an equal amount of time skiing at the resort.
 While there is still no one boot to rule them all, recent advances in boot technology have led to some great contenders.

 The burly backcountry enthusiasts among us, going out for multi-day trips, will have very different considerations than those heading up to Castle Peak for a quick jaunt.
 If this sounds like you, you’ll want to prioritize comfort, especially in walk mode.
-As the miles add up, so does fatigue and discomfort.
+As the miles add up, so do fatigue and discomfort.
 Even a few grams can make a big difference when you’re carrying a heavy pack over vast terrain.
 For the avid overnighter, it’s really important to find a light backcountry boot that fits comfortably and provides excellent support.
-For these folks, we might recommend the Scarpa F1, a lightweight, uphill oriented boot that shaves almost a pound off of competing boots.
+For these folks, we might recommend the Scarpa F1 LT, a lightweight, uphill-oriented boot that shaves almost a pound off of competing boots.

 If the boot fits… (the most important part of your boot fitting!)